waldophotos/kafka-avro/README.md

 ## Release History

+- **1.0.3**, *28 May 2018*
+    - Added support for providing configured https.Agent to support schema-registry using private certificates. (by [scottchapman](https://github.com/scottchapman))
 - **1.0.2**, *23 Apr 2018*
-    - Using URL module instead of strings to resolve schema registry urls.(by [ricardohbin](https://github.com/ricardohbin))
+    - Using URL module instead of strings to resolve schema registry urls. (by [ricardohbin](https://github.com/ricardohbin))
 - **1.0.1**, *03 Apr 2018*
     - **Breaking change**: New consumer stream API, changes in producer and fixing all integration tests (by [ricardohbin](https://github.com/ricardohbin)).
 - **1.0.0**, *28 Mar 2018*